 However, John Wesley, the founder of the Methodists was not impressed by Wincanton.
 He called it ‘one of the dullest places in all of the county’.

 In 1798 a body of men called Commissioners was formed in Wincanton.
-They had powers to pave, clean, and light the streets.
+They had the power to pave, clean, and light the streets.